kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

   capability.

 ### Alternative 2: Claim-level declaration
-Allow users to declare `SkipNodePrepare: true` in their `ResourceClaimSpec`.
+Allow users to declare `SkipNodeOperations: true` in their `ResourceClaimSpec`.
 - *Reason for Rejection*: Users should not be concerned with, or even know about, the underlying node-level physical or logical prep requirements of the hardware.
 This is an operational and infrastructure concern that belongs